Bernice Bobs Her Hair: Plot summary

 Bernice, a mixed-race girl from rural Eau Claire, Wisconsin, visits her sophisticated white cousin Marjorie Harvey in the city for the month of August.
-At a Saturday night dance, none of the young men wish to interact with Bernice, and Marjorie deems Bernice to be a drag on her social life.
+At a Saturday night dance, none of the young men wish to interact with Bernice, with Bernice's conversation with Warren going poorly, and Marjorie deems Bernice to be a drag on her social life.

-One evening, Bernice overhears a conversation between Marjorie and Marjorie's mother.
-Her white cousin ascribes Bernice's social awkwardness and taciturn nature to Bernice's Native American ancestry, and she declares Bernice to be socially hopeless.
-Her comments hurt Bernice.
+That evening, after having gone to her room, Bernice overhears a conversation between Marjorie and Marjorie's mother, Josephine, where Marjorie ascribes Bernice's social awkwardness and taciturn nature to Bernice's Native American ancestry, and she declares Bernice to be socially hopeless; while her mother tells her to "Go to bed, you silly child".
+Marjorie's comments hurt Bernice.

 The next morning, Bernice threatens to leave town.
-Indifferent to her threats, Marjorie convinces Bernice to let Marjorie turn her into a society girl.
-She teaches Bernice how how to flirt and dance with boys to make herself seem more socially desirable.
-At the next party, Bernice teases the boys with the idea that she will soon bob her hair—a controversial act—and the boys will get to watch.
+Indifferent to her threat, which she calls as a bluff, Marjorie persuades Bernice to let her transform her into a society girl.
+She teaches Bernice how to flirt and dance with boys to make herself seem more socially desirable.
+At the next party, Bernice teases the boys with the idea that she will soon bob her hair—a controversial act—which the boys will get to watch.

 Bernice becomes popular with the boys, especially Warren McIntyre who lives across the street.
 Although Warren has been in love with Marjorie since childhood, Marjorie neglects Warren.
 When Marjorie realizes that Warren likes Bernice, she plots to humiliate Bernice by tricking her into bobbing her hair.

 Marjorie announces to various boys that Bernice never intended to bob her hair.
-To prove Marjorie wrong, Bernice consents to go to a barbershop with Warren, Marjorie and a coterie of admirers.
-After Bernice bobs her hair, the boys lose interest in her and she realizes Marjorie tricked her.
+To prove Marjorie wrong, Bernice reluctantly consents to go to a barbershop with Warren, Marjorie and a coterie of admirers.
+After Bernice bobs her hair, the boys abruptly lose interest in her and she realizes Marjorie tricked her.

 Marjorie's mother fears Bernice's flapper haircut will provoke a scandal at a party in Marjorie's honor, to be held the next day.
 Bernice, deciding to return home before the party, packs her trunk in the middle of the night and plans to leave by train after midnight.
 Before she leaves, Bernice sneaks into Marjorie's bedroom and cuts off her sleeping cousin's hair braids.

 While leaving the house, Bernice notices Warren's house across the street.
 Realizing she still holds Marjorie's braids, Bernice tosses them onto Warren's front porch and shouts, "Scalp the selfish thing!"
 Picking up her luggage, Bernice runs down the moonlit street to the train station.